Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: Results

-In other words, the expected number of ordered $k$-tuples of two-hop paths is given by the mean number of two-hop paths to the $k^{\text{th}}$ power, which corresponds to a Poisson factorial moment.
-The reason is that the every integral of order $k$ has an integrand which can be factorized, resulting into a product of integrals, each of which is the mean, as one can see in Eqs.~\eqref{e:m1}, \eqref{e:m2} and \eqref{e:m3} above.
-More generally, the moments of $N_1(x,u)$ are given by

-where $S(n,k)$ is the Stirling number of the second kind, i.e. the number of ways to partition a set of $n$ objects into $k$ non-empty and disjoint subsets, see \cite[Section 4]{privault2019}.
-As such, the moments of the two-hop path count $N_1(x,u)$ are those of the Poisson distribution with mean $\mathbb{E} [ N_1(x,u) ]$ \end{proof} Next, we compute the mean number of two hop paths which join two vertices of the graph, starting with the case of a finite interval of width $|V|<\infty$, which will later become the real line $\mathbb{R}$. \begin{proposition} [Two-hop connectivity in finite length].
-When $|V|<\infty$, the probability of existence of at least one two-hop path between $x,u \in V$ is given by
+Next, we compute the mean number of two-hop paths which join two vertices of the graph, starting with the case of a finite interval of width $|V|<\infty$, which will later become the real line $\mathbb{R}$. \begin{proposition} The probability of existence of at least one two-hop path between $x,u \in V$ is given by